moeriki/node-mappr/README.md

 composeMappers(...mapper:object):function
 ```

-`composeMappers` allows you to combine multiple mappers together and merge their result into one destination object.
+`composeMappers` allows you to combine multiple mappers together and merge their result into one object.

 ```javascript
 var mapName = createMapper({